UltiNaruto/MP1_Trilogy_Rando_Generator/README.md

-# MP1_Trilogy_Rando_Generator
+# MP1 Trilogy Rando Generator
-Generate a randomized ISO using BashPrime's Randomizer (https://github.com/etaylor8086/metroid-prime-randomizer/releases/latest) from a Metroid Prime Trilogy NTSC-U ISO
+Generate a randomized ISO using BashPrime's Randomizer (https://github.com/etaylor8086/metroid-prime-randomizer/releases/latest) from a Metroid Prime Trilogy NTSC-U ISO.<br/>
+When 2.6.0 of BashPrime's randomizer will be released you will be able to use PAL or NTSC-J version.

 # Usage
 First generate a template ISO using Metroid Prime Trilogy NTSC-U ISO.<br/>